IanWohlersUW/NitWDemo/readme.md

 ![Aggregate coroutine](Images/aggregate.png)

 That final iEnum, when executed will play the lines "Hi Mae! | How are u | Bye! |", in order, waiting for the user to press spacebar at each "|".
-In summary, say we have a List\<IEnumerator\> Blocks - then we can sequence them into a single coroutine by doing: `var result = blocks.Aggregate(SequenceCoroutines)`.
-From here on out we can visualize dialogue as a sequence of coroutine "blocks" we're executing in order - whether those are dialogue bubbles, animations, or so forth.
+To generalize, say we have a List\<IEnumerator\> Blocks - we can sequence them into a single coroutine by doing: `var result = blocks.Aggregate(SequenceCoroutines)`.
+From here on out we can visualize dialogue as a timeline of coroutine "blocks" we're executing in order - whether those are dialogue bubbles, animations, or so forth.
 As long as its a coroutine it can be a part of our dialogue system.
-We can also see, from this example, this blocks can be nested, the final coroutine can be visualized as A -> B -> C, but it could also be thought of as ((A, B) C)
+We can also see from this example how blocks can be nested - the final coroutine can be visualized as A -> B -> C, but it could also be thought of as ((A, B) C)

 # Creating a Parser
 (See Dialogue.cs for a full breakdown of the dialogue syntax)